-Outfit of the day: A Swede (depending on where you live)?!
+Outfit of the Day: A Swede

 Today we’re rockin’ hot pants, a cropped sweater and a fanny with a swede in it.
 A swede?
 You might also know it as a turnip but… funny fact (at least for team FP-a team of Swedes): Turnips, which are related and often confused with rutabagas, are also commonly called swedes in some english speaking countries and in other countries the rutabaga is called a swede, not so hard to understand why people get them confused considering they also look alike?!
 But the poor little turnip who is often an overlooked veggie is actually delicious and being that it’s one of the oldest root vegetables stemming from Scandinavia we are paying some tribute to it today.
 It is rich in vitamin C and can be eaten both raw and cooked.
 If you prefer it raw then one great tip is to grate it and use in salads or thinly slice it and use as garnish.
 If you’d prefer a cooked version, then we suggest doing so lightly to retain the turnips crispiness.